yangtao8571/ipc_library/README.md

 - Features:

-  1. Support multi clients to one server, write operation of clients is thread-safe.
+  1. Support multi-clients to one server, write operation of clients is thread-safe.
-  2. Support c#, java with a same adapter dll.
+  2. c#, java could use this library with a same adapter dll.
+  3  Support 64 bit windows.